tstatler/doctools/guides/acs/acs_authentication/README.md

 Using implicit authorization flow a mobile app receives the access token as the result of the authorization request.
 The mobile app can then use the access token to make API calls on behalf of the user.</p>

-<p>To enable 3-Legged OAuth for your app please go to <a href="/apps">Apps page</a> and click on the name of the app, then go to Settings page.
-You should see the
+<p>To enable 3-Legged OAuth for your app please go to <a href="my.appcelerator.com/apps">My Apps page</a>
-following section there.
+and click on the name of the app, then go to Settings page.
+You should see the following section there.
 Select Authorization Server for User Authentication Scheme and specify the valid time for access tokens (defaults to 1 hour).</p>

 {@img app_setting_as.png}